kamerozdmr/PiADXL355/README.md

 Maximum tested data rate is 500 SPS.

-Expect some time drift :)
+Expect some time drift with this version :)

 ----------------------------------------------------------------------------------